header site background image

 Built in 1904, these two buildings were designed by architect Jean-Zéphirin Resther, one of the founding members of the Association of Architects of the Province of Quebec in 1890.

-Throughout his career, Resther contributed to the design of numerous buildings for religious communities, including the Collège du Mont-Saint-Louis (1887–1888) and the Saint-Sacrement Sanctuary (1892), both located in Montreal.
-Toward the end of his career, he also designed the plans for the Saint-Nom-de-Marie boarding school (1902–1903) in Outremont (Montreal) and the Louis-Ovide-Grothé factory (1906) in Montreal.
+Throughout his career, the architect contributed to the design of several buildings for religious communities, including the Collège du Mont-Saint-Louis (1887–1888) and the Sanctuary of the Blessed Sacrament (1892), both in Montreal.
+Toward the end of his career, he drew up the plans for the Saint-Nom-de-Marie boarding school (1902–1903) in Outremont (Montreal) and the Louis-Ovide-Grothé factory (1906) in Montreal.

 Add additionnal information